 The church has multiple entrances.
 Use the one on 16th Street that can be reached by going up either steps or a ramp.
 Ring the doorbell to be let in, go through the lobby to your left, then go downstairs.
 At the bottom of the stairs, turn left.
 We are in room B1, opposite the men's restroom.

 Volunteers using wheelchairs or scooters can reach our room by going up the ramp on 16th Street then taking an elevator down to our floor.
 The accessible route to our room involves heavy doors that are sometimes locked, so we strongly advise that you ask the receptionist to escort you.
 For more details on disability access, see our page for volunteers with disabilities.

-To ensure the safety of a person with a severe nut allergy, Foundry has gone nut-free.
+To ensure the safety of a person with a severe allergy to nuts, the building has gone nut-free.
 Please do not bring any foods containing nuts into the building.

 Please help us accommodate volunteers who are chemically sensitive to fragrances and other scented products.
 Thank you for not wearing perfume, cologne, aftershave, scented hand lotion, fragranced hair products, and/or similar products.